runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ### A Very Simple Proof

-As mentioned above, proof obligations in $mathbb{K}$ are specified exactly like regular semantic rules.
+As mentioned above, proof obligations in $\mathbb{K}$ are specified exactly like regular semantic rules.

 Just like in a semantic rules, values referenced by rules mentioned may be symbolic.